You will know the truth and the truth will set you free

 Parallels drawn from the Book of Zephaniah, describes God’s care for His true children in a time of affliction.
 The Almighty God, Creator of the universe, promises that He will quiet us with His love!
 He will comfort us in our griefs.
 Isaiah 53:4 declares, “Jesus has borne our griefs and carried our sorrows.”
 So, those who “sow in tears [now] will reap in joy [for all eternity!]”
 (Ps.
 126:5, KJV.)
 The Righteous Judge will deal with all those who afflict His true believers!
 (Zeph.
 3:18-19.)
 He will gather those who were driven out or rejected for His Name’s sake.
 What believers suffer now is not by happenstance or merely by circumstance.
 We have the immense privilege to know that our Father in heaven sends out His angelic armies to protect and defend us in His almighty power, so we can understand that He is in control of every moment of our lives.

 When our ‘hearts’ are prepared and the time is right, His work will be suddenly done.
 That is when, while we watch, He will return the captives that were stolen, (Zeph.
 3:20.)
 We will plainly discern His hand in everything.
 He will disable our enemies; break their power; blast their councils, and force them to surrender the prey and the things they took.
-What unrepentant people don’t realize is that “God will sweep those who afflict us out like dirt is swept from our homes to the dunghill,” to settle those who desire to know Him in His purifying, protecting will.
+What unrepented people don’t realize is that “God will sweep those who afflict us out like dirt is swept from our homes to the dunghill,” to settle those who desire to know Him in His purifying, protecting will.
 That is why Jesus taught us to pray, “Let Your will be done [in all perfection] on earth [or in our hearts, minds, and lives,] as it is in heaven!”
-What man sees as difficulty, God sees as emotional growth in Him to glorify His Name, (Heb.
+What man sees as difficulty, God sees as intellectual and emotional growth in Him to glorify His Name, (Heb.
 5:8.)

 The way to get clear of evil and trouble and to prepare our minds, (our free will, true knowledge of His Word, and emotions,) is to keep clear of sin.
 Trouble has no real hold on those who obey God’s Word, (Rom.
 12:1-3; 1 Jn.
 5:18, KJV.)
 1 John 2:1-3 say, “If anyone [stumble in] sin, we have an Advocate with the Father, Jesus Christ [our Eternal High Priest] the Righteous.”
 If we, in submission to the Holy Spirit and in obedience to His Word, repent from sin, trouble will cease.
 Of course, we live in a broken world and will always be afflicted by those who “are in the power of the evil one,” (1 John 5:19,) but if we rely on Him, Jesus will help us when and where we cannot help ourselves.
 When we stumble, we will fall into the hands of God Whose mercies are great; not in the hands of men, who has no mercy.
 As the cause of stumbling is dealt with in His power, consequence will also cease and the Almighty One will save us from calamity!
 Then, He will heal the deep cuts of disgrace with honor!
-Discredit and reproach shall be rolled way.
+Discredit and reproach will be rolled way.
 Even those who despise us will respect us, (Zeph.
 3:20.)
 And so, He will put honor upon the dishonored, (Deut.
 26:19,) so that we can live as a holy people unto the Lord; called from darkness into His marvelous light, (1 Pt.
 2:9-10.)
 All these promises from Zephaniah point towards Jesus, Who eventually turns everything that was intended for bad, “to good for those who love God,” (Rom.
 8:28.)

 “So, when things are bad, fear not they will worsen, but hope they will mend; frighten not yourself upon every occasion.
 Despair not.
 Misfit not yourself for your work and the battle you face by giving in to fear and doubt.
 Pluck up your courage, (Heb.
 12:12.)
 Lift up your hands in prayer to God.
 Stand on the fact that Jesus promised to banish your griefs and fears.
 Sooner or later, in His timing and will, He will put an end to your trouble and distress and the calamities you have been groaning under.
 Grievances that remain are afflictions to assist character growth, not punishments.
 God will recover your liberty and your strife and difficulties will be overcome.”
 [M.H.
 Commentary.]

 Thus, 1 Peter 4:12-19 encourages us, “Do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you, but rejoice…” The problem with confusion concerning suffering is not that believers will suffer for righteousness, but that they were so polluted by the ‘prosperity’ doctrine and humanism that they think they must live in a heaven here on earth.
 But Jesus commanded us to “heap up [everlasting] treasures in heaven,” because everything on earth will tarnish and perish.
 The devil hates our focus on the truth of God’s Word for that leads to obedience to Jesus, which is “heaping up treasures in heaven,” where the enemy cannot steal or destroy them, or murder us emotionally or physically, (John 10:10.)
 Jesus came to bring us life in abundance. “…If anyone suffers as a believer in Jesus Christ, let him not be ashamed, but let him glorify God in this matter.
 For the time has come for judgement to begin at the house of God.
 And if it begins with us first, what will the end be of those who do not obey the Gospel of Christ?”
 Paul answered that question in 2 Thessalonians 2:6-12, “[Jesus will return] with His mighty angels, in flaming fire, taking vengeance on those who do not know God, and on those who do not obey the Gospel of our Lord Jesus Christ.
-These shall be punished with everlasting destruction from the presence of the Lord…”
+These will be punished with everlasting destruction from the presence of the Lord…”

 Now, if the righteous one is scarcely saved, [or narrowly through grace and obedience to Jesus,] where will the ungodly [Christians] and [worldly] sinners appear?”
 To put His ‘house’ in order, God is allowing a terrible shaking in the lives of those who sincerely confess His Name.
 The time to hide in the pews is over.
 For all those who are preparing themselves for The Day of Jesus’ return, the truth that “all those who desire to live Godly will be persecuted,” (2 Tim.
 3:12,) has become a reality.
 In fact, if we do not experience the devil’s interference in our lives, we are not on The Way, or in The Truth and Life; the Lord Jesus Christ of the Bible.